keyestudio/KS0559-KS0559F-Keyestudio-4WD-BT-Multi-purpose-Car-V2.0-Arduino/Arduino/arduino.md

 1).
 GND, VCC, SDA and SCL of the 8\*8 LED board are connected to G（GND), V（VCC), A4 and A5 of the expansion board.

 2).
-The RXD, TXD, GND and VCC of the Bluetooth module are respectively connected to TX, RX, G and 5V on the 8833 motor driver expansion board, while the STATE and BRK pins of the Bluetooth module do not need to be connected.
+The RXD, TXD, GND and VCC of the Bluetooth module are respectively connected to TX, RX, G and 5V on the 8833 motor Shield, while the STATE and BRK pins of the Bluetooth module do not need to be connected.

 3).
 The servo is connected to G, V and A3.
 The brown wire is interfaced with Gnd(G), the red wire is interfaced with 5V(V) and the orange wire is interfaced with A3.